kayensmet/Self-driving-bicycle-2025-2026/docs/balance/index.md

 When the bike turns, the center of gravity needs to shift inward to correctly take a corner — just like a human cyclist leans into a bend.
 Currently there is no coupling between the balance system and the steering system.
 A proper implementation would have the balance controller intentionally tilt the bike during a turn, taking the apex smoothly rather than fighting to stay upright against the centrifugal force.

 **Gain scheduled LQR**
 The current LQR uses fixed gains regardless of riding speed.
-At higher speeds the bike's dynamics change significantly — it becomes more self-stable and needs less aggressive correction.
+At higher speeds the bike's dynamics change significantly. it becomes more self-stable and needs less aggressive correction.
 Wheel speed data from the Hall sensors (already available on the hardware) could be used to schedule different K values depending on velocity.

 **Obstacle avoidance integration**
 Currently the bike has no autonomy and is fully remote-controlled.
-Future work could let the balance system lean the bike slightly sideways to dodge obstacles at an angle — similar to how a cyclist swerves — rather than relying only on steering or hard braking.
+Future work could let the balance system lean the bike slightly sideways to dodge obstacles at an angle — similar to how a cyclist swerves, rather than relying only on steering or hard braking.

-**Low-speed and stationary balancing**
-The bike cannot currently balance while stationary or at very low speed.
-Implementing a stationary balance mode — for example using small steering corrections to stay upright (like a human track stand) — would make the system far more complete.

 ---